mvf/qolibri/README.md

 then improved by [Fujii Hironori](https://github.com/fujii), [cybersphinx](https://github.com/cybersphinx), and [Matthias von Faber](https://github.com/mvf).

+## Install on Debian 9 stretch

+See the [releases](https://github.com/ludios/qolibri/releases) for precompiled amd64 packages.

 ## Building

 This repository includes Debian packaging that should work your Debian package building tools.